-This course can be counted in fulfillment of the state mandated five (5) credits of the Visual and Performing Arts, or in partial fulfillment of the twenty-five (25) credits of electives required for graduation.
+This course can be counted in fulfillment of the state mandated five (5) credits of the Visual and Performing Arts, and/or in partial fulfillment of the 130 total credits required for graduation.

-Course Title: Humanities I Honors: Foundations Course Number: 1L1HU of the Western World Grade(s): 9-10 Credits: 5 Prerequisites: 9th Grade: - Recommendation from 8th grade team/teacher 10th Grade: - A in World History or English I OR - B+ or better in World History Honors or English I Honors AND - AP Form/Interview with course instructor Length: Full Year contemporary world relative to works that have had a profound impact on the human experience, and build skills through language, cognition, and sensory perception by participating in a variety of performance-based classroom and field trip experiences.
+Course Title: Humanities I Honors: Foundations of the Western World Course Number: 1L1HU Crada(a).
+Cradita 5 Grade(s): Prerequisites: 9-12 9th Grade: - Recommendation from 8th grade team/teacher 10th Grade: - A in World History or English I OR - B+ or better in World History Honors or English I Honors Grades 11 and 12: - A in US History I/II or English I/II OR - B+ or better in US History I/II Honors or English I/II Honors Credits: Length: Full Year

-Humanities I Honors is an immersive, interdisciplinary experience focusing on the development of student geospacial literacy through central concepts and developments in philosophy, architecture, literature, music, religion, and art from the Medieval, Renaissance, and Classical eras.
+Humanities I Honors is an immersive, interdisciplinary experience focusing on the development of student geospatial literacy through central concepts and developments in philosophy, architecture, literature, music, religion, and art from the Medieval, Renaissance, and Classical eras.

 Geospatial literacy describes an individual's ability to view, interact, and interpret their world.
-This course requires students to reflect on themselves and their place in the
+This course requires students to reflect on themselves and their place in the contemporary world relative to works that have had a profound impact on the human experience, and build skills through language, cognition, and sensory perception by participating in a variety of performance-based classroom and field trip experiences.